 Waterfront Park: This is where the famous pineapple fountain is you always see on social media!
 There are plenty of benches and shade under gorgeous oak trees to take a rest if you’ve been on your feet for a while.

 We visited in March and the weather was absolutely perfect!
-The humidity is still present, but not uncomfortable.
+It’s still humid, but not uncomfortable.
 If your hair is anything like mine I would skip the curling iron and plan for some cute ponytails.
-It was uncharacteristically breezy, so short dresses weren’t the best option.
+It was pretty breezy, so short dresses weren’t the best option.
 It’s warm during the day but can be cool in the mornings and evenings, so just bring a light layer with you just in case.

 Comfortable walking shoes are a must.
 I packed my favorite white sneakers and wore those most of the weekend.
 I have a more detailed guide on what I packed for my spring trip to Charleston here!

 I am a huge foodie and love to go all out when traveling.
 I highly recommend making reservations ahead of time to avoid long waits.
 We booked our trip last minute and I couldn’t find last-minute reservations at the spots I wanted to try.
 If you don’t have reservations, you can also try eating off-hours (11-12 before the lunch rush and between 5-6 for dinner).
 But otherwise, expect to wait for a table.
 Most of the restaurants had an option to text you once your table was ready.